SeppiaBrilla/University-notes/Cognition and Neuroscience/Associative learning.md

 Associative learning is learning about contiguity.

 ### Contiguity
 closeness in time between stimulus/behavior and outcome.
-Stimuli that are close between one and another in time become associated (not sufficien for learning).
+Stimuli that are close between one and another in time become associated (not sufficient for learning).

 Two types of conditioning:
-- __Delay conditioning__: he CS extends throughout the interstimulus interval (ISI), which is the time interval between the CS onset and the US onset
+- __Delay conditioning__: he CS extends throughout the inter-stimulus interval (ISI), which is the time interval between the CS onset and the US onset
 - __Trace conditioning__: there is a time interval between the cs and the us.
 The interval must be short

 ### Plasticity